Technology-Notes/Distributed-Systems-Complete/README.md

 ![architecture](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/F4.PNG)
 **To make sure that only registered users are authorized to like or adopt mysfits on the website, we will deploy an REST API with Amazon API Gateway to sit in front of our NLB.
 Amazon API Gateway is also a managed service, and provides commonly required REST API capabilities out of the box like SSL termination, request authorization, throttling, API stages and versioning, and much more.**

->>added user poool for website Users
+>>added user pool for website Users

 >>added a new rest api with amazon API gateway